 Since its inception, a total of 645 students have participated in the Preview program.
 Of these, 12 percent have been academically dismissed as compared to traditional dismissal rates of 19 percent for UT African-American students and 14 percent for Mexican-American/Latino/Hispanic students.
 Graduation rates of Preview participants have substantially improved compared to graduation rates of ethnic minority students collectively.
-For example, the four-year graduation rate for Preview students entering in 1988 was 43 percent compared to 17.4 percent for Mexicanpercent for African-American students overall.
+For example, the four-year graduation rate for Preview students entering in 1988 was 43 percent compared to 17.4 percent for Mexican-American/Latino/Hispanic students and 14 percent for African-American students overall.